pamelaarcher/fineeats/README.md

 The application is three tiered with React/Next used for the client,  a Node server used for the backend APIs calls and a Strapi database that hosts the restaurant and dishes information.
 In addition,  the cloud based Google Firebase authentication service is used to validate registrations and logins and the Stripe cloud based payment service is used for credit card validation.
 The application is currently hosted on DigitalOcean.

 ## Installation Guidelines
 1. Clone this project to your local desktop.
-There will be two subdirectories, <b>backend</b> (a back end server using node and express) and <b>fineeats</b> (a client side react Next.js project built with create-next-app).
+There will be two subdirectories, <b>backend</b> (a back end server using node and strapi database) and <b>fineeats</b> (a client side react Next.js project built with create-next-app).
 The <b>backend</b> server provides the APIs to the Strapi database and routing logic.

 ### Setting up the fineeats create-next-app application
 1. Rename the new <b>fineeats</b> directory as we will be creating a new one with the same name with create-next-app.